john-shiner/flask-redis-starter/README.md

 Invoke (inv) commands

+*  dash       Run this to launch the minikube dashboard
+*  db         Output of this command is a parameterized Redis-cli command string
+*  dbport     Run this to return the exposed port for the redis service
-* inv deploy            # brings up the application stack
+*  deploy     Run this to deploy the application stack to minikube
-* inv undeploy          # brings down the application stack
+*  gh         Open the current github branch on GitHub
-* inv scale -n <count>  # sets the web deployment replicas to 'count'
+*  scale      Run this to scale the web pods to <num> replicas

-Redis client starter script

-* ./redis-client.sh     # invokes redis client for exposed redis ports
+*  st         Open the current repository in Sublime Text
+*  undeploy   Run this to remove (all) the application stack(s) from minikube
+*  webport    Run this to return the exposed port for the web service

 After running the deploy command, run 'minikube services' to get exposed ports